 The uses of regenerative cell therapy continue to evolve and grow in orthopedic medicine.
 Many physicians do acknowledge and understand the healing benefits of medicinal signaling cells, which is why orthopedic regenerative therapy continues to become more popular in treating injuries involving the knee and shoulder joints.

-If you would like to learn more about the uses of MSCs in orthopedic regenerative cell therapy, please contact the Thousand Oaks, Van Nuys and Los Angeles, California area office of Dr. Mark Getelman.
+If you would like to learn more about the uses of MSCs in orthopedic regenerative cell therapy, please contact the Van Nuys, Westlake Village, Thousand Oaks, and Los Angeles, California area office of Dr. Mark Getelman.